SharkAce/Aquarena/README.md

 # Aquarena

 ## Preface
-Aquarena is an open source multiplayer game in development it contains the code for a game with a client-server architecture.
+Aquarena is an open source multiplayer game in development with a client-server architecture.
 The project is divided into three main parts: the Client, the Server, and the Protocol.
 Each part is contained in its own directory with its own `README.md` file for more detailed information.

 ## Project Structure